-As banana contains beneficial nutrients such as potassium and folic acid that may treat gout symptoms, it is, therefore, wrong to say that banana is bad for gout
+Banana contains beneficial nutrients such as potassium and folic acid that may treat gout symptoms.
+Therefore, it is wrong to say that banana is bad for gout

 Is Banana Bad for Diabetics?

-Under-ripe bananas are okay as between-meal snacks if you have Type 2 diabetes.
-Do not take over ripe bananas as diabetic person will experience a fairly high glycemic reaction.
+Under-ripe bananas are okay as the between-meal snacks if you have Type 2 diabetes.
+But do not take overripe bananas since a diabetic person will experience a fairly high glycemic reaction.

 Is Banana Bad for Cough?

-When you are down with cough and a sore throat, eating might not be easy.
-Banana is in fact good for cough and can help relieve heartburn and coughing.
-It is easy to eat, hence, people with sore throat can easily take them.
+When you are down with a cough and a sore throat, eating might not be easy.
+Banana is, in fact, good for a cough and can help relieve heartburn and coughing.
+It is easy to eat.
+Hence, people with a sore throat can easily swallow them.

 Is Banana Bad for People with Asthma?

-The lung airways in asthmatic patents are usually narrow, swollen and filled with mucus.
+The lung airways in asthmatic patients are usually narrow, swollen and filled with mucus.
 It is easily irritated by certain foods and the environment that can trigger an asthmatic attack.
-Banana contains Vitamin B6, which can relax this muscle tissue.
+Banana contains Vitamin B6 which can relax this muscle tissue.
 Hence, banana for asthma patients is good.